 FORGOTTEN MOTOCROSS TECH: SUPER SECRET HUSQVARNA PROTOTYPES HIDDEN FOR 38 YEARS

-Lars in the background snooping around the race shop of some of his old Husqvarna buddies.
+Lars Larsson in the background snooping around the race shop of some of his old Husqvarna buddies.

 All is well here, but racing is not as much fun in Sweden as at Glen Helen.
 Here in Sweden I have to race against riders who are 30 or 40 years younger than me, so I keep to the “back of the pack!”

 I am sending you some pictures of things that very few people have ever seen.
 My guess is that it was a hush-hush deal back when the Italians bought Husqvarna and moved it to Italy.
-This rare prototype accidentally got left behind in Sweden.
+These rare prototypes accidentally got left behind in Sweden.

 It is a 1983/1984 single-shock prototype.
 It has a four-speed transmission and a 488cc engine.
 The second bike is a 1987/1988 Husqvarna CR250 with a one-off new engine.
 It features a transmission that comes out of the cases without having to remove the engine from the frame.
 Same thing goes for the complete crankshaft—all you have to do is pull the top-end and the crank comes straight out.
 To my way of thinking, as a loyal Husqvarna racer, it’s a shame that Husky did not stay in Sweden and put money into the brand.
 Who knows what they could have done!